-The purpose of this Code of Conduct is to assist you, as a Councillor, in modelling the behaviour that is expected of you, to provide a personal check and balance, and to set out the type of conduct that could lead to action being taken against you.
-It is also to protect you, the public, fellow Councillors, local authority officers and the reputation of local government.
-It sets out general principles of conduct expected of all Councillors and your specific obligations in relation to standards of conduct.
+The purpose of this Code of Conduct is to assist you, as a councillor, in modelling the behaviour that is expected of you, to provide a personal check and balance, and to set out the type of conduct that could lead to action being taken against you.
+It is also to protect you, the public, fellow councillors, local authority officers and the reputation of local government.
+It sets out general principles of conduct expected of all councillors and your specific obligations in relation to standards of conduct.
 The LGA encourages the use of support, training and mediation prior to action being taken using the Code.
-The fundamental aim of the Code is to create and maintain public confidence in the role of Councillor and local government.
+The fundamental aim of the Code is to create and maintain public confidence in the role of councillor and local government.

-General principles of Councillor conduct
+General principles of councillor conduct

-Everyone in public office at all levels; all who serve the public or deliver public services, including ministers, civil servants, Councillors and local authority officers; should uphold the Seven Principles of Public Life, also known as the Nolan Principles.
-As a Councillor, you are required to uphold and comply with the Nolan Principles, which are set out in full at Appendix A. Failure to do so may be treated as a breach of this Code of Conduct.
+Everyone in public office at all levels; all who serve the public or deliver public services, including ministers, civil servants, councillors and local authority officers; should uphold the Seven Principles of Public Life, also known as the Nolan Principles.

-Building on these principles, the following general principles have been developed specifically for the role of Councillor.
+Building on these principles, the following general principles have been developed specifically for the role of councillor.